Multiple Improvements of Multiple Imputation Likelihood Ratio Tests

-It is therefore desirable to explore MI tests without this assumption. \item The robust $\widehat{D}_{\Stack}^{\rob}$ relies on a stronger assumption of EFMI on $\psi$.
-We can modify it so only EFMI on $\theta$ is required, but the modification may be very difficult to compute and may require users to have access to non-trivial complete-data procedures.
-Hence a computational feasible robust test that only assumes EFMI on $\theta$ needs to be developed. \item Because the FMI is a fundamental nuisance parameter here and there is no (known) pivotal quantity, all MI tests are approximate in nature.
-In particular, they all have the potential of doing poorly when FMI is large and/or $m$ is small, they may perform poorly.
+Thus, it is desirable to explore MI tests without assuming EFMI. \item The robust $\widehat{D}_{\lrt}^{\rob}$ relies on a stronger assumption of EFMI on $\psi$.
+We can modify it so only EFMI on $\theta$ is required, but the modification may be very difficult to compute, and may require that users have access to nontrivial complete-data procedures.
+Hence, a computationally feasible robust test that only assumes EFMI on $\theta$ needs to be developed. \item Because the FMI is a fundamental nuisance parameter and there is no (known) pivotal quantity, all MI tests are just approximations.
+If FMI is large or $m$ is small, they may perform poorly.
 Thus, seeking powerful MI tests that are least affected by FMI is of both theoretical and practical interest. \end{itemize}